nuno1212s/febft/NOTES.md

   just their hash digests
 * requests are concurrently added to the request queue, and don't go through the master channel (use Mutex)
+* send_node on execution layer, so we don't need to go through the master channel to send replies to clients

 # systems in rust